 - Or, someone who has a background in anthroposophy can be approached for mentoring conversations.

-The Written Task and the Mentor Diary are submitted to EduCareDo after:
+Along with the Diary Sheets from each lesson, the four Written Tasks and the four Mentor Diary Sheets are submitted to EduCareDo after:

 - Lesson 7 (Lessons 1 - 7)